 Jeremiah struggled with people watching him and waiting for him to fail.
 In the case of this great prophet, people didn’t like his message from God.
 They were scared, angry, and hateful, avoiding the truth.

 I hear many whispering, “Terror on every side!
 Denounce him!
 Let’s denounce him!”
 All my friends are waiting for me to slip, saying, “Perhaps he will be deceived; then we will prevail over him and take our revenge on him.”Jeremiah 20:10

 Notice how both of these men had friends that were speaking against them?
 It hurts us the most when it is the people in our lives whom we trust that talk badly about us.

 Bible verses about gossip include all kinds of negative speaking against others whether it be outright lies, idling talking about others, or spreading stories (true or not).

 Those who guard their mouths and their tongues keep themselves from calamity.Proverbs 21:23

 I dislike drama, seriously I do, and nothing creates more of it than gossip.
 Sometimes, we women love a good story and will spend too much time telling them.
 Paul instructs women to busy themselves with taking care of their house and children rather than spending their time foolishly.

 Besides, they get into the habit of being idle and going about from house to house.
 And not only do they become idlers, but also busybodies who talk nonsense, saying things they ought not to.

 So I counsel younger widows to marry, to have children, to manage their homes and to give the enemy no opportunity for slander.1 Timothy 5:13-14

-I feel as if in our day of modern technology that it is a lot easier to take care of our homes while chatting on the phone, texting photos, and perusing social media.
-Opportunity to become busy bodies and talk idly has never been more available.
+I feel as if in our day of modern technology it is a lot easier to take care of our homes while chatting on the phone, texting photos, and perusing social media.
+The opportunity to become busybodies and talk idly has never been more available.